e2b-dev/E2B/README.md

 > `npm run start` starts local Supabase in the background - to stop it you have to run `npm run stop`.

-> If you want run the project without using containers use the [steps here](#development).
+> If you want to run the project without using containers use the [steps here](#development).
 This is useful if you want to leverage hot reloading and develop the project.

 ## Current state
 e2b is a work in progress.
 The `developer <--> AI agent` cooperation creates completely new paradigms.
 We're exploring how the ideal UX, UI, and cooperation with the agents should look like.
 The app will surely go through a lot of changes in the short and medium term.